Crossover from Equilibration to Aging: (Non-equilibrium) Theory vs. Simulations: Fundamental basis of the NE-SCGLE theory

-The next relevant feature is that according to the right side of Eq. (\ref{relsigmadif2pp}), there can be two fundamentally different kinds of stationary solutions.
-The first corresponds to the condition in which stationarity is attained because the factor $\left[S(k;t) -S_f(k)\right]$ on the right side of Eq. (\ref{relsigmadif2pp}) vanishes, i.e., because $S(k;t)$ is able to reach its thermodynamic equilibrium value $S_f(k)= S^{(eq)}(k;\overline{n},T_f)$ while the mobility $b(t)$ attains a \emph{finite} positive long-time limit $b_f$.
-These solutions correspond, of course, to the ordinary thermodynamic equilibrium states in which, according to Ecs. (\ref{relsigmadif2pp})--(\ref{dzdtquench}), $S(k;t)$ approaches $S_f(k)$ exponentially fast, $[S(k;t)-S_f(k)]\propto \exp[- t/t^{eq}]$, with the \emph{equilibration} time $t^{eq}$ estimated as
+Being a particular case of Eq. (\ref{relsigmadif2pp}), the most relevant and general physical insights provided by Eq. (\ref{relsigmadif2pp}) is the NE-SCGLE prediction of the existence of two fundamentally different kinds of stationary solutions, implying the existence of two fundamentally different kinds of states of matter.
+The first corresponds to ordinary thermodynamic equilibrium states, in which stationarity is attained because the factor $\left[S(k;t_w) -1/\overline{n}\mathcal{E}_f(k)\right]$ on the right side of Eq. (\ref{relsigmadif2pp}) vanishes, i.e., because $S(k;t_w)$ is able to reach its thermodynamic equilibrium value $S^{(eq)}(k;\overline{n},T_f)= 1/\overline{n}\mathcal{E}_f(k)$, while the mobility $b(t_w)$ attains a \emph{finite} positive long-time limit $b_f$.